alireza-keivan/face-emotion-recognition-/README.md

 ## Overview

 This project implements a **Facial Expression Recognition** system using the FER2013 dataset.
-The objective is to classify grayscale images of faces into seven distinct emotion categories:
+The goal is to classify grayscale images of faces into seven distinct emotion categories:
 - `Angry`
 - `Disgust`
 - `Fear`